dplem/Video-to-PowerPoint/README.md

 ## Description

-I take a lot of online classes and most of them provide the powerpoint slides to review the material at a later date.
-Unfortunately, some courses do not provide the slides.
-Rather than taking screenshots for every new slide that pops up on the video, Video-to-PowerPoint is a application that converts streaming video on your computer screen to powerpoint slides and saves them on your computer.
+When taking an online course or watching a presentation live, sometimes you are not provided the powerpoint slides.
+Rather than taking screenshots for every new slide, Video-to-PowerPoint automatically converts streaming video on your computer screen to powerpoint slides.

 ## Project Status